-Let’s be honest, cleaning the toilet is a job no-one wants to do.
+Let’s be honest, knowing how to clean a toilet isn't always our area of expertise and cleaning the toilet is that job that no-one wants to do...
 Whether you’re house proud or not, it will always be at the bottom (sorry) of your housework to-do list.
-However, if you know a few little tricks, it’s actually only a five minute job.
+However, if you know a few little tricks, what can seem like a gross job, will actually be a five minute job.
 Follow our advice to kill off any lurking nasties and leave your loo fit for royalty.

 You will need